ThomasCarroll/htqc/r_course/introToR_Session2.md

 ```

-Returning objects from functions
+Functions (6/) -Returning objects from functions
 ====

-We have seen a function returns the value within the return() function.If no return is specified, the result of last line evaluated in the function is returned.
+We have seen that a function returns the value within the return() function.
+If no return is specified, the result of last line evaluated in the function is returned.

 ```r